unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 -   When a person is related to the content (e.g., John Smith's house) but not visible, the name can be a keyword
 -   Invert personal names (last, first); nicknames may be included in subjects (but not in creator/contributor)

+    -   Note that a named person can be only a surname if a full name is unknown (e.g., portrait of the Baxter family) but *must* include a surname (e.g., not "Aunt Lydia")

 +---------------------------------------------------------------+---------------------------------------------------------------+
 |Examples of what these values might look like:                                                                                 |
 +---------------------------------------------------------------+---------------------------------------------------------------+